christinetai/Blog/index.md

 * 1 large egg, lightly beaten
 * 1 teaspoon pure vanilla extract

+##### Notes
+> Can subsitute honey for sugar
+> I used around 1/2 cup sugar
+> The more zucchini or bananas you add, the less water you need

 #### DIRECTIONS
 1. Preheat oven to 350 degrees.
 Lightly coat 12 standard muffin cups with cooking spray.